vermilion00/qmk_firmware/docs/features/analog_matrix.md

 "layers": [0, 1, 2]
 ```

-As long as profile_switch_mode isn't set to "manual", this will activate the profile automatically when switching to one of these layers.
+As long as profile_switch_mode isn't set to "manual", this will activate this profile automatically when switching to one of these layers.
 If multiple profiles contain a layer, the profile with the lowest index will be activated.
-If you don't wish to switch to a specific layer automatically, you can ignore this setting, and use the AM_AP(profile) keycode to switch manually.
+If you don't wish to switch to a specific profile automatically, you can ignore this setting, and use the AM_AP(profile) keycode to switch manually. <br>
+The order of these keys is identical to the order in the layout, so index 0 sets the mode for the first key in the layout definition.
+This holds true for split keyboards as well.
+The same logic is applied to all key-specific arrays further down, like height and rapid trigger distance.

 ```json
 "key_modes": [